 This is the entry level for the seasonal lifeguard series.
 Under supervision, incumbents detect and rescue persons and vessels in distress; take command in emergencies; perform first-aid and resuscitation procedures; notify headquarters of accidents and rescues; prepare reports; remove hazards; assist the public and advise visitors of park rules and regulations.
 A Lifeguard I (Seasonal) learns to operate emergency vehicles, inspect and perform maintenance on emergency rescue equipment and vehicles; and other duties as needed.

 Possession of a valid Class C California driver's license with a good driving record at the time of appointment.
 Candidates must have the ability to read and write English and have the physical strength and endurance necessary to rescue a struggling victim in the water.
 All candidates are required to possess the visual and hearing acuity necessary to detect and rescue a struggling victim in the water.

 All applicants are required to successfully complete the following prior to being appointed:1.
-You must pass a COMPETITIVE open water swimming test (2013 - Seasonal Lifeguard Tryout Schedule, 2013 Seasonal Lifeguard I - Lakes and Reservoirs Tryout Schedule) consisting of the following:
+You must pass a COMPETITIVE open water swimming test (2014 - Seasonal Lifeguard Tryout Schedule) consisting of the following: